 The Al-Khwarizmi-Noether Institute (AKNI) is an international mathematics institute that aims to promote top mathematical activities at the highest international level among Palestinians and between Palestinians and persons from other communities including primarily Israeli individuals, in the spirit of promoting equality and diversity, however AKNI will not work with the Israeli governmental institutions.
-It was founded by Dr. Sari Ghanem in July 2016 and is legally registered as a non-profit organization.
-Dr. Sari Ghanem is creating and heading the AKNI project and will remain a pure volunteer forever for all his activities in AKNI.
+It was created by Dr. Sari Ghanem in July 2016 and is legally registered as a non-profit organization.
+Dr. Sari Ghanem is the founder and head of the AKNI project and will remain a pure volunteer forever for all his activities in AKNI.

 What did AKNI do

+In July 27, 2019, Dr. Sari Ghanem organised a Mathematical Olympiad as an admission competition-test to AKNI for Palestinian middle-schoolers.
+There were students who came out to take the test from 110 schools in Palestine, from both public and private schools, with more public schools than private.
+The 2019 AKNI Math Olympiad test was offered in four centres in Palestine: one centre in Bethlehem, one in Jenin, one Nablus, and one in Ramallah.
+In the year 2019, AKNI opened a new test centre in Jenin.
+The twenty winners obtained a full fellowship to participate in a two-weeks Math Summer Camp in August 2019 ran by Dr. Sari Ghanem.
 In June 2018, AKNI organized a Mathematical Olympiad test for middle-school students in Palestine; there were 453 participants, of which 229 are female and 224 are male, from 110 schools in Palestine, of which 66 are public and 44 are private schools.
 The 2018 Math Olympiad test was offered in four centres in Palestine: one centre in Bethlehem, one in Nablus, and two in Ramallah.
+In the year 2018, AKNI opened a test centre in Nablus.
 The first twenty-middle schools students who performed best in the Mathematical Olympiad test of June 2018, were exactly 10 girls and 10 boys.
-In August 2018, AKNI ran a math Summer Camp in Bethlehem and in Beit Jala, for the selected middle-school students based on the Mathematical Olympiad test of June 2018.
+In August 2018, AKNI ran a Math Summer Camp in Bethlehem and in Beit Jala, for the selected middle-school students based on the Mathematical Olympiad test of June 2018.
 In May 2017, AKNI organized its first Mathematical Olympiad test for middle-school students in Palestine; there were about 500 participants, from both public and private schools.
-In the summer of 2017, AKNI ran two math Summer Camps, one in Bethlehem and one in Beit Jala, for selected middle-school students based on the Mathematical Olympiad test of May 2017.
-In the summer of 2016, AKNI ran its first math Summer Camp in Bethlehem for excellent Palestinian middle-school students.
-Other activities so far included follow-up training during the year through worksheets for the Summer Camp participants, supervision of a master thesis and guidance to university students in Palestine, and providing advice to schools in Palestine about Mathematics curriculum.
+In the summer of 2017, AKNI ran two Math Summer Camps, one in Bethlehem and one in Beit Jala, for selected middle-school students based on the Mathematical Olympiad test of May 2017.
+In the summer of 2016, AKNI ran its first Math Summer Camp in Bethlehem for excellent Palestinian middle-school students.
+Other activities so far included follow-up training during the year through worksheets for the Summer Camp participants, guidance and supervision of undergraduate thesis to university students in Palestine, and providing advice to schools in Palestine about Mathematics curriculum.

 What will AKNI do